decentralized-hse/practice/04-formats/protobuf-kogan/README.md

 (protoc version `3.21.12`)

-Usage: open this directory in IntelliJ IDEA and run with the desired command line arguments (the recipes `Ivanov.bin` and `Ivanov.protobuf` are for the example in the task `README.md` file).
+Usage: open this directory in IntelliJ IDEA and run with the desired command line arguments (the recipes `Ivanov.bin` and `Ivanov.protobuf` correspond to the example in the task `README.md` file).